galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >    -  Out of the box login is 'admin@galaxy.org' and the password is 'password'
 >      - This is obviously insecure but convenient and easily changed at first login.
 >      - Or more permanently in the docker-compose.yml if you prefer.
 >    - The container `/export` directory is mounted locally at `compose/export` so you can find your generated and tested tools for sharing.
 >
-> 6. Demonstration tools are the functional documentation
+>    > ### {% icon tip %} Tip: Demonstration tools are the functional documentation
->
+>    >
->    - At first login you will find the demonstration history ready to explore if you waited for all the Conda activity to die down
+>    > - At first login you will find the demonstration history ready to explore if you waited for all the Conda activity to die down
->    - It takes a minute or two to import because the dependencies for the ToolFactory must first be installed.
+>    > - It takes a minute or two to import because the dependencies for the ToolFactory must first be installed.
->    - Check the histories if a different one appears - two are loaded and there seems some randomness about which appears at login.
+>    > - Check the histories if a different one appears - two are loaded and there seems some randomness about which appears at login.
->    - If it's not there, you can import it manually from Zenodo as described in the Welcome page text.
+>    > - If it's not there, you can import it manually from Zenodo as described in the Welcome page text.
->    - To explore an example, open the toolshed XML history item by clicking on the name, and select the {% icon galaxy-refresh %} `rerun` button from the expanded view
+>    > - To explore an example, open the toolshed XML history item by clicking on the name, and select the {% icon galaxy-refresh %} `rerun` button from the expanded view
->       - The form that generated that tool will appear for you to examine
+>    >    - The form that generated that tool will appear for you to examine
->       - Edit the form - add parameters and change the script to suit - and rerun to create an *updated* tool.
+>    >    - Edit the form - add parameters and change the script to suit - and rerun to create an *updated* tool.
 The history has previous versions.
->       - Change the tool ID to change the tool name and generate a different tool. *Generating a same-name tool will overwrite the old version*.
+>    >    - Change the tool ID to change the tool name and generate a different tool. *Generating a same-name tool will overwrite the old version*.
+>    {: .tip}
 >
-> ## To safely shut the appliance down
->  - If the console was not detached using the --detach/-d flag
->       - `<ctrl><c>` in the console will gracefully shut the server down - takes time but your work will be preserved.
->  - If the -d flag was used,
->     - `docker-compose down` from the same directory it was started `.../compose`, should shut it down nicely
->     {: .code-in}
 >    > ### {% icon tip %} Tip: Patience!
 >    > When you run the ToolFactory for the first time inside the container and whenever you run a new tool with new dependencies, it will require some time to build the conda environment.
 >    > Check for Conda or other processes if things seem stuck.
 >    {: .tip}
 >
+> 6. Later, after you've finished this tutorial:
+>
+>    To safely shut the appliance down
+>    - If the console was not detached using the --detach/-d flag:
+>         - `<ctrl><c>` in the console will gracefully shut the server down - takes time but your work will be preserved.
+>    - If the -d flag was used:
+>       - `docker-compose down` from the same directory it was started `.../compose`, should shut it down nicely
 >
 {: .hands_on}